PhuocSang07/FineTuning-Vistral7B-q4-travel-dataset/README.md

 # FineTuning-Chatbot-Vistral7B-With-Travel-Dataset

 ## General

-Fine tuning model Viet-Mistral 7B on Travel Vietnamese QA dataset.
+- Fine-tuned the Viet-Mistral 7B model on a Vietnamese Travel QA dataset.
+- The training was conducted using 2x T4 GPUs.
+- Utilized LoRA (Low-Rank Adaptation) and Supervised Fine-tuning for model fine-tuning.

 ## About dataset

-- The dataset was created by Gemini-1.5 with topics about Vietnam tourism such as famous places, costs travel, local food, culture and festivals, etc. . .
+- The dataset was generated using Gemini-1.5 and covers various topics related to Vietnam tourism, including famous places, travel costs, local food, culture, and festivals.

-- Includes 4500 rows with 2 columns: *ques*, *ans*.
+- The dataset consists of 4,500 rows with two columns: *ques* (question) and *ans* (answer).

 | ques                                                      | ans                                                                                                                  |
 | --------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------- |